The Legend of Zelda: A Link to the Past (SNES)

 Unused graphics for a keyhole object.
 Could have been used in any number of places.

 Stored with the graphics for the large and small magic refill decanters are sprites for a large and small piece of meat on a bone, looking extremely similar to the Bait from The Legend of Zelda.
 Whether it would have worked in the same manner is unclear.
 It takes up the space that graphics for the fish appear normally, but is loaded in indoor areas, so it may have simply been some kind of object for use in houses.
-Perhaps it was an alternate health-restoring item found indoors, much like the Apples that appear from trees outside.

 An unused stopwatch object!
 This would presumably work like the Magical Clock in Zelda 1, freezing any onscreen enemies.
 It appears alongside graphics such as Rupees, so it was probably intended to be dropped by enemies in the same manner as the original game.
 It may have been removed because the Quake Medallion performs a similar effect.